OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 #### OpenBCI Software

-Now that you've finished with the hardware set-up, the next step is to set up the GUI!
-Follow the GUI [tutorial](Software/OpenBCISoftware/01-OpenBCI_GUI.md) to prepare your computer to communicate with your Cyton.
+Now that you've finished with the hardware set-up, the next step is to set up the software!
+Download the [OpenBCI GUI](openbci.com/downloads) to prepare your computer to communicate with your Cyton.

-Once you've installed the GUI by following the tutorial, fire it up [as shown in this YouTube video!](http://www.youtube.com/watch?v=XktF8OhHH4A)
+Once you've installed the GUI, fire it up [as shown in this YouTube video!](http://www.youtube.com/watch?v=XktF8OhHH4A)

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/headband_gui_cyton.jpeg?raw=true" width="30%" />